Fleckism/SecurityPlus/SecurityPlus/16A Privacy and Data Sensitivity Concepts.md

 ---
 # LESSON INTRODUCTION

 If people are an organization's most important asset, then data comes a close second.
 The rapid adoption of cybersecurity awareness and technologies has come about because of the huge reputational and financial costs of high-profile data and privacy breaches.
-It is usually data that the threat actors want, and data that the whole system is set up to protect.
+It is usually data that the [[threat actor]]s want, and data that the whole system is set up to protect.

 The **confidentiality, integrity, and availability** security attributes of [[data processing]] and [[storage]] are ensured through a mixture of **managerial, operational, and technical controls**.
 Along with security, you should also be able to assess privacy factors when collecting and storing data, and identify how processes must be shaped by legislative and regulatory compliance.